Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/components/side-navigation.md

 - On each menu item to `show` its content (nav-item).

 {{< callout info >}}
-For this theme, you need to add `.side-nav-content-with-drawer` on the `.offcanvas-header` as well.
+For this variant, you need to add `.side-nav-content-with-drawer` on the `.offcanvas-header` as well.
 {{< /callout >}}

 {{< example class="p-lg-0 side-nav-example d-block d-lg-flex" >}}